 Many people are confused about what White Zinfandel is.
 White Zinfandel wine is not a white wine, but in fact, a Rosé that was first created by accident.
 In the 1970s through a Stuck Fermentation episode at Sutter Home Winery in California.

 The team at Sutter Home decided to market the accidental product.
 And it became famous for its Sutter Home White Zinfandel, loved by a generation of wine drinkers for its sugary taste and affordable price.

 That’s not to say this drink hasn’t seen its own glow-up, though.
 White Zinfandel can actually fall along many places on the Rosé wine sweetness chart.
 From the sweetest to the driest of the dry Rose wine varieties.
 An example is our Russian River Valley Dry White Zinfandel.
 This is a bone Dry White Zinfandel we pour at our Sebastopol wine tasting room at our winery in Sonoma County.

 It is full of fruity, melon notes, and pairs well with spicy foods.
 You can try pairing it with Thai or Indian cuisine, or even pork, mild cheeses, and creamy pastas.

 White Merlot is quite similar to White Zinfandel in production and taste.
 It was first marketed in the 1990s to compete with White Zinfandel.

-This sweet rosé is super food friendly, and pairs well with rich creamy foods, sour foods that contrast its sweetness, and even heavy meats and tomato sauces.
+This sweet Rosé is super food friendly.
+It pairs well with rich creamy foods, sour foods that contrast its sweetness, and even heavy meats and tomato sauces.